Skip to main content

 Mesopotamia

 The theophoric element «El» in personal names is frequently encountered in the documents of the Mari archives.
 An example is a letter (ARM 2 23) from Ibal-pi-El to his lord Zimri-Lim (1988CharpinD:271).
-In a letter (ARM 26/1 140) from Nur-Addu addressed to Zimri-Lim, 'Yakhsib-El, the Hanaean' is mentioned (1988CharpinD:303–305).
-Yeskit-El, in a letter (ARM 26/2 386), informs his lord Zimri-Lim of the fall of Larsa (1988CharpinD_LafontB:205).
+Furthermore, in a letter (ARM 26/1 140) from Nur-Addu addressed to Zimri-Lim, «Yakhsib-El, the Hanaean» is mentioned (1988CharpinD:303–305).
+Additionally, Yeskit-El, in a letter (ARM 26/2 386), informs his lord Zimri-Lim of the fall of Larsa (1988CharpinD_LafontB:205).
 Yasim-El, in a letter (ARM 26/2 403-bis) to his brother Shunukhra-Khalu, recounts his illness (1988CharpinD_LafontB:257).
+The Mari archive, a key Mesopotamian source, dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).

 2 And God spoke unto Israel in the visions of the night, and said, Jacob, Jacob.
 And he said, Here am I. 3 And he said, I am God, the God of thy father; fear not to go down into Egypt; for a great nation mil I make of thee there : 4 I will go down with thee into Egypt; and I will also surely bring thee up again; and Joseph shall put his hand upon thy eyes.

-Theophanic Oneiromancy.
+Theophanic Oneiromancy

 The motif of discerning direct divine instruction immediately upon awakening; the dream is regarded as a legitimate channel of communication from the gods for determining further courses of action.